w3irdrobot/searsaw.github.io/_posts/2015-10-10-create-pos-system-in-vuejs-part-3.md

 ## The Item Buttons

-Pretty much all of this will be copy-and-paste job.
+Pretty much all of this will be a copy-and-paste job.
 First, let's clean up the requires in `app.js`.
 Go to that file and remove the first and last lines to take the code out of the closure.
 Then add the below lines to the top of the file:

 {% highlight javascript %}
 var Vue = require('vue');